connormaas/private-projects/README.md

 ## [Proxy](https://github.com/connormaas/proxy-2022)

 #### Introduction
 A web proxy serves as a "middle-man" between a client and server.
 To the client, it acts as a server, interpreting requests and returning responses.
-Conversely, to the server, it acts as a client, generating requests and reading back server responses.
+Conversely, to the server, it acts as a client, generating requests and reading responses from the server.

 #### High-Level Overview
 1. Open a socket which listens for a client.